rjsweet/reading-notes/201_notes/class_04.md

 - How?
 The driver, will fork the navigator's project repo on github, and clone it down to their pc; they will both then do work on the project.
   - a fork is an exact copy of someone elses repository, but under your github account.
   - After work is completed you make a pull request to merge the code that you worked on together back into the original persons repo. (navigator being the originator)

+## Coding tricks

+select + shift + tab undo indentation

+cmd + Dx3 after highlighting will show every piece of text with that same name.

+D.R.Y. : Don't repeat yourself.

+refactoring : means updating the source code without changing the behaviour of the application.
+Refactoring helps you keep your code solid, dry, and easy to maintain.